Share this article:

 For each work package & beneficiary combination, applicants should provide a detailed breakdown of eligible costs in the following form.
 Note the following:

-• A major hurdle could be the estimation of the cost per unit of the personnel participating in the action, as the calculation should take into account not only the cost of employment of these individuals, but also the relative and varying time investment of the personnel in each of the work packages during execution.
+- A major hurdle could be the estimation of the cost per unit of the personnel participating in the action, as the calculation should take into account not only the cost of employment of these individuals but also the relative and varying time investment of the personnel in each of the work packages during execution.
 Having an accurate calculation of that at such an early stage, might not be simple without a deep proper preparation phase.
 Disregarding this may lead to improper estimations, and this is something we recommend avoiding.

-In case of equipment cost, the calculations should be based on “depreciation value” (as always in Horizon Europe grants).
+In the case of equipment cost, the calculations should be based on “depreciation value” (as always in Horizon Europe grants).
 For a lump sum project, a detailed explanation for these costs should be provided in the following table (taken from the EC template) which calculates the depreciation value according to the parameters that you provide.

 Practical Pre-Award tips when preparing a lump sum budget